fluid-cloudnative/fluid/docs/en/samples/tieredstore_config.md

-# Demo - Allluxio Tieredstore Configuration
+# Demo - Alluxio Tieredstore Configuration

 [Alluxio](https://github.com/Alluxio/alluxio) is one of the distributed cache engines leveraged by Fluid.
 It supports tieredstores to store cached data in different location, for example different directories with different storage types.